earthly/website/blog/_posts/2021-09-02-make-flags.md

  - makefile flags
 topic: make
 last_modified_at: 2023-04-17
-excerpt: "Learn how to use `make` flags in your `Makefile` to customize the behavior of the compilation tools.
-Discover the benefits of using flags over hard-coded options and explore some commonly used flags for C, C++, and more."
+excerpt: Learn how to use `make` flags in your `Makefile` to customize the behavior of the compilation tools.
+Discover the benefits of using flags over hard-coded options and explore commonly used flags like `CFLAGS`, `CXXFLAGS`, and more.
 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/z4uPHjxYyPs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>